-Symptoms of lumbar spinal stenosis include lower back pain as well as weakness, numbness, pain, and loss of sensation in the legs.
-Oftentimes these symptoms are alleviated with activity modification and gentle stretching and exercise.
-Many patients feel relief from forward bending stretches that round or arch the lower back, as this action serves to open up the spinal column.
-Other conservative spinal stenosis treatments include anti-inflammatory or pain medication, physical therapy, and steroid injections.
+These symptoms typically can be managed with activity modification and gentle stretching and strength-building exercises.
+Many patients with lumbar spinal stenosis feel relief from forward-bending stretches that round or arch the lower back, as this action serves to expand the openings within the spinal column.
+Other conservative spinal stenosis treatments include anti-inflammatory or pain medication, physical therapy and corticosteroid injections.

 Non-surgical treatments are often effective in treating the symptoms of spinal stenosis, but surgery may be recommended for those who experience frequent and disabling pain.
 Spinal stenosis surgery often involves an open spine nerve decompression procedure, such as a laminotomy or foraminotomy, and is usually performed in a hospital.

 The orthopedic experts at Laser Spine Institute can perform laminotomy, foraminotomy and other surgeries for lumbar spinal stenosis, but using minimally invasive techniques that are performed in an outpatient setting.
 These procedures achieve the same outcomes as open spine surgeries, but with a much shorter recovery time and fewer side effects since they’re done through an incision that is about an inch in length versus several inches.